gatsbyjs/gatsby/docs/docs/sourcing-content-from-json-or-yaml.md

 ## Introduction

-As you come across Gatsby and start discovering the extent of it's possibilities, sometimes you might wonder about the basic things.

-Things like importing a JSON file or a YAML file directly into a page.

-And that's what you'll build while following this small tutorial.
+As you come across Gatsby and start discovering the extent of its possibilities, sometimes you might wonder about basic things like importing a JSON file or a YAML file directly into a page.
+And that's what you'll build while following this small tutorial!

 ## Prerequisites

 Before we go through the details and code, you should be familiar with the basics of Gatsby.

-Check out the [tutorial](https://www.gatsbyjs.org/tutorial/) and brush up on the [documentation](https://www.gatsbyjs.org/docs/).
+Check out the [tutorial](/tutorial/) and brush up on the [documentation](/docs/).
 In addition to this, some knowledge of [ES6 syntax](https://medium.freecodecamp.org/write-less-do-more-with-javascript-es6-5fd4a8e50ee2) will be useful.

 Otherwise just skip this part and move onto the next part.